Currently Enrolling Trials

-Yasmin (drospirenone/ethinyl estradiol) has been approved by the FDA for the prevention of pregnancy in women who elect to use an oral contraceptive.
-Yasmin is a low-dose, monophasic oral contraceptive that contains the unique progestin, drospirenone.
+Yasmin (drospirenone/ethinyl estradiol) is a low-dose, monophasic oral contraceptive that contains the unique progestin, drospirenone.
 Drospirenone, an analogue of spironolactone, differs from progestins currently available in other oral contraceptives by exhibiting both antimineralocorticoid and antiandrogenic effects.
 Yasmin combines this unique progestin with ethinyl estradiol.

 Combination oral contraceptives (COCs) act by the suppression of gonadotropins.
 Although the primary mechanism of this action is inhibition of ovulation, other alterations include changes in the cervical mucus (which increases the difficulty of sperm entry into the uterus) and the endometrium (which reduces the likelihood of implantation).